 - Ginger Pye – This lovely book is about a boy who saved up all his money (for a grand total of $1) to buy a puppy.
 Unfortunately, the puppy goes missing.
 The boy in the story is convinced his puppy has been stolen and enlists the help of the whole neighborhood in finding the pup.

 - Ivy + Bean – This cute series is perfect for early readers but also makes for a great read-aloud to younger kids.
 In spite of their differences, Ivy and Bean become fast friends and kids enjoy following them along on their adventures!

-- George’s Marvelous Medicine – This hilarious book by Roald Dahl has the usual zany happenings for characters Dahl is known for.
+- George’s Marvelous Medicine – This hilarious book by Roald Dahl has the usual zany happenings for the characters for which Dahl is known.
 In this tale, a young boy whips up a magical mixture to turn his grumpy grandma into a sweet old lady.
-Something goes wrong and instead grandma becomes super tall.
+Something goes wrong and instead, grandma becomes super tall.
 The solution?
 Recreate the mixture and try again.
 Only, the boy cannot remember exactly how much of each ingredient he used!
 As you may imagine, this turns into quite a funny tale.

 - Charlie and the Chocolate Factory – A well-loved treasure by Roald Dahl, this book chronicles a day in the life of winners of a chocolate bar contest.
 For their prize, the winners get a one-day tour of the chocolate factory run by Willy Wonka.
 But, with the prize comes surprises for the winners.
 All but one kid past Wonka’s chocolate factory test.